zzfima/ComputersInformationSystem/SetupEnvironment.md

     "cacheServiceTTLAbsoluteExpirationMinutes"     //Configure TTL for Redis.
 For example "200"

     "elasticHostName"             //Elastic IP address.
 For example "172.26.63.61:9200" "elasticIndexName":           //Elastic index name for logs.
-For example "log-versions-information-system"
+For example "log-versions-information"

     "installedVersions": [          //Which versions to check.
 For example path = "C:\Program Files\Git\", name = git-cmd.exe
     {